Polarised random k-SAT: Abstract

 \section{Abstract}

-In this paper we study a variation of the random $k$-SAT problem, called polarized random $k$-SAT.
+In this paper we study a variation of the random $k$-SAT problem, called polarized random $k$-SAT, which contains both the classical random $k$-SAT model and the random version of Monotone $k$-SAT another well-known NP-complete version of SAT.
 In this model there is a polarization parameter $p$, and in half of the clauses each variable occurs negated with probability $p$ and pure otherwise, while in the other half the probabilities are interchanged.
 For $p=1/2$ we get the classical random $k$-SAT model, and at the other extreme we have the fully polarized model where $p=0$, or 1.
 Here there are only two types of clauses: clauses where all $k$ variables occur pure, and clauses where all $k$ variables occur negated.
-That is, for $p=0$ we get an instance of random \emph{monotone} $k$-SAT.
+That is, for $p=0$, and $p=1$, we get an instance of random \emph{monotone} $k$-SAT.

-We show that the threshold of satisfiability does not decrease as $p$ moves away from $\frac{1}{2}$ and thus that the satisfiability threshold for polarized random $k$-SAT is an upper bound on the threshold for random $k$-SAT.
-In fact, we conjecture that asymptotically the two thresholds coincide.
+We show that the threshold of satisfiability does not decrease as $p$ moves away from $\frac{1}{2}$ and thus that the satisfiability threshold for polarized random $k$-SAT with $p\neq \frac{1}{2}$ is an upper bound on the threshold for random $k$-SAT Hence the satisfiability threshold for random monotone $k$-SAT is at least as large as for random $k$-SAT, and we conjecture that asymptotically, for a fixed $k$, the two thresholds coincide.